justinfagnani/mixwith.js/README.md

 # mixwith.js

-A simple, powerful and safe mixin library for ES6.
+A simple and powerful mixin library for ES6.

-## Overview

 `mixwith` differs from other mixin approaches because it does not copy properties from one object to another.
 Instead, `mixwith` works with "subclass factories" which create a new class that extends a superclass with the mixin - this is called a _mixin_ _application_.

-Subclass factory style mixins take advantage of two awesome features of ES6 classes: _class_ _expressions_, and expressions in the `extends` clause of a class declaration.

-### Quick Example

-#### Define a Mixin:
+#### Example

+my-mixin.js:

 ```javascript
 let MyMixin = (superclass) => class extends superclass {